 Expected learning outcomes

-Develop coherent, structured and balanced opinions on ongoing debates in international trade, international cooperation, and globalization and be able to communicate these opinions both orally and in writing forms.
-Apply the theoretical knowledge and analytical skills acquired from the course to analyze relevant policy issues in the areas of agriculture trade, the WTO trade negotiations, and issues concerning developing countries and economic development.
+At the end of the course the students will be able to develop coherent, structured and balanced opinions on current debates in international trade, international cooperation and globalization and be able to communicate these opinions both orally and in writing.
+Students will also be able to apply the theoretical knowledge and analytical skills acquired by the course to analyze relevant political issues in the fields of agricultural trade, WTO trade negotiations and issues related to developing countries and economic development.

 Lesson period: Second semester

 (In case of multiple editions, please check the period, as it may vary)

 0. Introduction to international trade topics International trade models: 1.
 Technology and International Trade: the Ricardian Model; 2.
 Gains and Losses from International Trade: the Specific-Factors Model; 3.
 Trade and Resource Endowment: the Heckscher-Ohlin Model; 4.
 Economies of Scale and Imperfect Competition; 5.
 Gravity Models and Gravity Equations; International Trade Policy: 6.
 Tariff and Quota Under Perfect Competition; 7.
 Export, Production Subsidies and Tax; 8.
 International Agreements on Trade and the environment; Advance topics: 9.
 Trade and welfare effects of environmental and food standards; 10.
 Trade, migration and climate change.

 Prerequisites for admission